0

 All this stress can create a bit of a neurological, biochemical disaster.
 Grab your hazmat suit, and let's take a closer look at the science...

-As stress levels go up, so do our excitatory neurotransmitters glutamate, norepinephrine, and epinephrine.
-These elevated levels drown out our natural calming neurotransmitters (GABA, Serotonin).
-We do need to have these excitatory neurotransmitters for all sorts of positive brain functions, but too high levels, especially glutamate, starts to create inflammation in the brain.
-Constantly high levels of glutamate creates a situation known as chronic excitotoxicity.
-Chronic excitotoxicity overstimulates and kills nerve cells, leading to damage and dysfunction, and may also play a role in numerous neurodegenerative diseases including amyotrophic lateral sclerosis, Alzheimer's disease and Huntington's disease.
+As stress levels go up, so do our excitatory neurotransmitters — glutamate, norepinephrine, and epinephrine.
+These elevated levels drown out our natural calming neurotransmitters (GABA, serotonin).
+We do need excitatory neurotransmitters for all sorts of positive brain functions, but when levels stay too high — especially glutamate — that can start to create inflammation in the brain.
+When excitatory neurotransmitters stay elevated for too long, the brain can become over-taxed, affecting how rested and clear-headed we feel day to day.
 Eeek!

-But wait, there’s more.
+But wait, there's more.
 We know that sleep is a critical process for repairing the damage of the day.
-However, persistent stress will also increase cortisol which reduces our capacity to fall asleep.
-Lack of sleep is setting the brain up for a wired but tired situation as well as potential long-term damage.
+However, persistent stress also tends to increase cortisol, which can reduce our capacity to fall asleep.
+Lack of sleep sets the brain up for a wired-but-tired situation — and makes it harder to feel like yourself.

-So, you see – it IS all in your head, and it’s critical for long term health to do something about it.
-Our anxious brains are calling, “Could I get a little help here?”
+So, you see — it IS all in your head, and it matters for long-term wellbeing to do something about it.
+Your anxious brain is calling: "Could I get a little help here?"

 Calming Chemicals

-The reality is, the things that stress you out aren’t all going to disappear, but there are things you can do that will help, and yes, breathing is one of those things (we know, we know, you’ve heard that before!).
-But, it is by no means the only thing that will help!
-While you can learn techniques to reduce your reactivity in the longer term, sometimes you need help in the interim to help the brain’s reaction to stress and overwhelm.
+The reality is, the things that stress you out aren't all going to disappear.
+But there are things you can do that help — and yes, breathing is genuinely one of them (we know, we know, you've heard that before!).
+It is by no means the only thing, though.
+While you can learn techniques to reduce your reactivity over the longer term, sometimes the brain needs more support in the interim.